patriciogonzalezvivo/tangram-sandbox/slides/01-why-tiles.md

-How to displace a world with infinit level of precision
+How to display a world with infinit level of precision

 ![](imgs/koch.png)